Marcus0224/Employee-Tracker/README.md

 # Employee-Tracker

 ## Description
 manage a company's employee database, using Node.js, Inquirer, and MySQL.
+It allows the user to track employess, departemnts roles and salaries.

 ## User Story
 ![](lib/assets/ScreenShot.png)